rolandlabana/roll-chat/README.md

 Then make sure you SHOW THE JAVA CONSOLE ON EACH BROWSWER WINDOW since currenlty messagages are not printed to the web page and have to be viewed on the console.

+Note: To run clients on other computers, see below

 ## Setup Prior to Running the App

 Before running the code, make sure in addition to the libraries being installed on the server, make sure to have the correct directory structure: